Carbonaceous chondrite: General description

-C chondrites contain a relatively high proportion of carbon (up to 3%), which is in the form of graphite, carbonates and organic compounds, including amino acids.
+C chondrites contain a relatively high proportion of carbon (up to 3%), which is in the form of graphite, carbonates, and organic compounds, including amino acids.
 In addition, they contain water and minerals that have been modified by the influence of water.

 The carbonaceous chondrites were not exposed to higher temperatures, so that they are hardly changed by thermal processes.
 Some carbonaceous chondrites, such as the Allende meteorite, contain calcium-aluminum-rich inclusions (CAIs).
 These are compounds that emerged early from the primeval solar nebula, condensed out and represent the oldest minerals formed in the Solar System.

 Some primitive carbonaceous chondrites, such as the CM chondrite Murchison, contain presolar minerals, including moissanite (natural silicon carbide) and tiny nanometer-sized diamonds that apparently were not formed in the Solar System.
 These presolar minerals were probably formed during the explosion of a nearby supernova or in the vicinity of a pulsating red giant (more precisely: a so-called AGB star) before they got into the cloud of matter from which the Solar System was formed.
 Such star explosions release pressure waves that can condense clouds of matter in their surroundings, leading to the formation of new ones, stars and planetary systems.

 Another carbonaceous chondrite, the Flensburg meteorite (2019), provides evidence of the earliest known occurrence of liquid water in the young Solar System to date.

 Composition and classification

 Some carbonaceous chondrites.
-From left to right: Allende, Yukon and Murchison.
+From left to right: Allende, Yukon, and Murchison.

 Carbonaceous chondrites are grouped according to distinctive compositions thought to reflect the type of parent body from which they originated.
 These C chondrite groups are now each named with a standard two-letter CX designation, where C stands for "carbonaceous" (other types of chondrites do not begin with this letter) plus a capital letter in the spot X, which is very often the first letter of the name of a prominent meteorite—often the first to be discovered—in the group.
 Such meteorites are often named for the place where they fell, thus giving no clue as to the physical nature of the group.
 Group CH, where H is for "high metal" is so far the only exception.
 See below for name derivations of each group.

 Several groups of carbonaceous chondrites, notably the CM and CI groups, contain high percentages (3% to 22%) of water, as well as organic compounds.
-They are composed mainly of silicates, oxides and sulfides, with the minerals olivine and serpentine being characteristic.
+They are composed mainly of silicates, oxides, and sulphides, with the minerals olivine and serpentine being characteristic.
 The presence of volatile organic chemicals and water indicates that they have not undergone significant heating (>200 °C) since they were formed, and their compositions are considered to be close to that of the solar nebula from which the Solar System condensed.
 Other groups of C chondrites, e.g., CO, CV, and CK chondrites, are relatively poor in volatile compounds, and some of these have experienced significant heating on their parent asteroids.